 My love for clay began as a little girl when my parents enrolled me in my first ceramic class at the age of 4.
 That's when my life long interest and love for clay began.

 I graduated with a BFA with a major in ceramics from the Columbus College of Art & Design and worked as a potter, graphic artist and muralist over the next 30+ years.

 During my teens, I became very interested in the art of Bonsai and eventually began pursuing it as a hobby.
 After a move to SE Florida in the mid 90's I became an active member of the Lighthouse Bonsai Society.
 During the early 2000's I began making bonsai pots.
 In 2002, I entered two pots in the 2nd National Juried Bonsai Pot Exhibition and won a second place in the traditional category.

 After several years of pursuing other areas of art, I've been able to return to my roots in clay!
 I live in the Cleveland, Ohio area.
 My husband and I live in a small country town surrounded by beautiful farmland and woods.

-2232º F. My pots are vitrified and frost resistant, but care should always be taken during winter months to avoid pots filling with water and freezing.
+My pots are fired in an electric kiln.
+I work with cone 6 stoneware that's fired to approximately 2232º F. The clay bodies I work with have very low water absorption ... meaning they are vitrified and quite frost resistant.
+But care should always be taken during winter months so that wet soils don't freeze.
 No matter how frost resistant pottery is, expanding ice can and often will crack a pot.